What are Mixtures?

-These are the types of mixtures in which the components mixed are uniformly distributed throughout the mixture or in other words “the same throughout”.
+These are the types of mixtures in which the components mixed are uniformly distributed throughout the mixture.
+In other words, “they are uniform throughout”.
 We can observe only one phase of matter in a homogeneous mixture.
-Key points regarding this type of mixtures:
+Key points regarding such mixtures are:

 - Particles are distributed uniformly